Cloud-Calculus/cloud-calculus-calculator-project/README.md

 Scope is optional, but preferred.
 All commits and branches should be in lowercase as often as possible.

 # Deployment
-When commits are pushed to the release branch, deployment is done automatically to the Azure server.
+When the release PR created by release-please is merged into main (and thus creates a release on the repository), an Azure deployment to production is automatically performed.